edmundhung/conform/docs/basics.md

 }
 ```

-By utilising the [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) attribute, our form now stop users from submitting until they provide a valid email address with the password.
-We are also capturing the form value using the [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
+Both the [required](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/required) attribute and the email input type is a part of the [Constraint Validation](#constraint-validation) API.
+It tells the browser to stop users from submitting the from until they provide a valid email address with the password.

+### Constraint Validation

+The [Constraint Validation](https://caniuse.com/constraint-validation) API is introduced with HTML5 to enable native client side form validation.
+This includes:

+- Utilizing [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Constraint_validation#validation-related_attributes) for validations (e.g. `required`, `type`)
+- Accessing form validity and configure custom constraint through the [DOM APIs](https://developer.mozilla.org/en-US/docs/Web/API/Constraint_validation#extensions_to_other_interfaces) (e.g `validityState`, `setCustomValidity()`)
+- Styling form elements with [CSS pseudo-class](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#the_constraint_validation_api) based on the validity (e.g. `:required`, `:invalid`)

+Conform utilize these APIs internally.
+For example, form errors are reported by listening to the [invalid event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/invalid_event) and the messages are captured from the element [validationMessage](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/validationMessage) property.

 ### Capturing errors

-With the help of native form validation, users will see [error bubbles](https://codesandbox.io/s/cocky-fermi-zwjort?file=/src/App.js) popping up when they try to submit a form with invalid fields.
+With the help of Constraint Validation, users will see [error bubbles](https://codesandbox.io/s/cocky-fermi-zwjort?file=/src/App.js) popping up when they try to submit a form with invalid fields.
 These bubbles are not customizable unfortunately.
 What if we can capture the error messages and decide where to put them ourselves?

 Let's introduce the [useForm](/packages/conform-react/README.md#useform) and [useFieldset](/packages/conform-react/README.md#usefieldset) hooks.